Grassland Vegetation Line-Intercept Transects at the Sevilleta National Wildlife Refuge, New Mexico (1989 - 2013)

 Each species or substrate (i.e., bare soil, litter) that intersects the tape and occupies at least one centimeter is recorded whether rooted beneath the tape or not.
 Observations are recorded at the cm level, the point at which the species or substrate first crosses the tape being stated.
 This starting location is noted but the ending point is considered to be the starting point of the next species or substrate.
 For example, Bouteloua eriopoda encountered at 12m 79cm, litter encountered at 12m 82 cm, bare soil at 12m 85 cm, and so forth.

-#1 Updated by Sydney Jones almost 5 years ago
+#1 Updated by Sydney Jones about 5 years ago

 Here is the link to the data file.